miflowe/raspberry-pi/README.md

-# raspberry-pi

-A lot of mini learning projects I've done to gain more experience & learn more about hardware & software.
+# Mini Raspberry Pi Projects

-These are all done with the use of the Raspberry Pi Pico W and various other electrical components
+A growing collection of hands-on projects built with the Raspberry Pi Pico W and a variety of electronic components.
+Each mini project explores a different hardware or software concept to help me learn, experiment, and document my progress in embedded systems.

+Browse the folders to see code and demo videos for each project.